 Werner, E. T. C. (1922).
 Myths & Legends of China.
 New York: George G. Harrap & Co.
 Ltd.

 I’ve written several articles on the worship of the Monkey King.
 I’ve decided to post a succinct overview for those not familiar with the subject.
-Unless cited here, all information is cited in the respective linked articles below.
+Unless cited here (or not based on personal field research), all information is cited in the respective linked articles below.

 Warning: Self-mortification and blood below!